-In January of 2012, the Board of Directors of the Company approved the 2012 Equity Incentive Plan (the "2012 Plan).
+In January 2012, the Board of Directors of the Company approved the 2012 Equity Incentive Plan (the "2012 Plan).
 The 2012 Plan authorized the issuance of up to 6,553,986 shares of common stock for awards of incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, performance shares, and other stock or cash awards.
+The Board of Directors and stockholders of the Company approved an amendment to the 2012 Plan in July 2013 and August 2013, respectively, to increase the number of shares of common stock that may be issued under the 2012 Plan by 5,000,000 shares, for an aggregate of 11,553,986 shares issuable under the 2012 Plan.
 The 2012 Plan terminates ten years after its adoption.